On the separability of multivariate functions

 We show two important examples of $P_j$.
-One is called \textit{anchored decomposition}, see such as \cite{RASS99,Sob03}, which fixes $x_j$ at $t_j$
+One is called \textit{anchored decomposition}, see for instance \cite{RASS99,Sob03}, which fixes $x_j$ at some $t_j$

 where the anchor $\bst=(t_1,\ldots, t_s)$ lies in $D$.
-The other with $D=[0,1]^s$ is called \textit{analysis of variance (ANOVA) decomposition}, see such as \cite{ES84,Hoe48,Sob90}, which integrates out $x_j$
+The other example with $D=[0,1]^s$ is called \textit{analysis of variance (ANOVA) decomposition}, see for instance \cite{ES81,Hoe48,Sob90}, which integrates out $x_j$

-The latter has often been used in the context of global sensitivity analysis, which measures the relative importance of each subset of variables on the variation of function, see such as \cite{CMO97,Primer,Sob90,Sob01}.
+The latter has often been used in the context of global sensitivity analysis, which measures the relative importance of each subset of variables on the variance of function, see for instance \cite{CMO97,Primer,Sob90,Sob01}.
 Since we also use this decomposition in this study, the next subsection is devoted to explaining it in more detail.